manishmadugula/Notes/Code/java.md

 - It keeps the eye on bytecode that is running and identifies hotspots for use by the JIT Compiler.
 ### Garbage collector
 - Cleans up unused classes, objects in memory areas.

+### AOT Compiler
+- The primary motivator behind using AOT in Java is to bypass the interpreter.
+It is generally faster for the machine to execute machine code than it is to execute the code via the bytecode interpreter.

 # Garbage Collector